hellowac/conda-zh-cn/cn_docs/source/user-guide/configuration/mirroring.rst

 This will make ``conda`` look for all community channels at ``https://my-mirror.com/conda-forge``, ``https://my-mirror.com/bioconda``, etc.

+仅镜像部分社区频道
+===================================

 Mirror only some community channels

-===================================
+.. tab:: 中文

+.. tab:: 英文

 If you want to mirror only some community channels, you must use ``custom_channels``.
 This takes precedence over ``channel_alias``.
 For example: